Provided by: tshark_1.10.6-1_amd64 bug

 Turn on name resolving only for particular types of addresses and port numbers, with

 name resolving for other types of addresses and port numbers turned off.
-This flag
+This option

 overrides -n if both -N and -n are present.
-If both -N and -n flags are not present,
+If both -N and -n options are not

 The argument is a string that may contain the letters: